 - Sesame seeds

 Shrimp is usually cooked really quickly, and in the Instant Pot, I cook it for just 0 minutes with a quick release.
 If you cook it for longer, then you might end up with rubbery shrimp.
 Use thawed shrimp for this recipe, 0 minutes will be enough.

 Broccoli usually cooks in 0 minutes, that’s why it works great in this recipe.
 If you’re worried that the broccoli might turn out soft and you like it crunchy, just separately steam it in the Instant Pot and then add it to the shrimp after thickening the sauce.
 Alternatively, you can add raw broccoli florets to the pot after pressure cooking and thickening the sauce, cover with the lid and let it “steam for a couple of minutes”.

 To learn how to steam broccoli in the Instant Pot, and get the desired texture, check out my Instant Pot steamed broccoli recipe.

 Put all of the sauce ingredients in the pot, add thawed shrimp and broccoli and cover with the lid.
 If you chose not to add broccoli (so it stays firm), leave it until after pressure cooking.

 Make sure that the valve/vent is in SEALING position.
-Click on “manual” or “pressure cook” and set on high.
-Choose 0 minutes and let it come to pressure.
+Click on “manual” or “pressure cook” and set on LOW.
+Set the cooking time at 0 minutes and let it come to pressure.

 As the Instant Pot comes to pressure, the food will cook.
 When it beeps, quickly release the steam and carefully open the lid.

 The sauce will be thin and will look like in the picture below.

 Now it’s time to thicken the sauce using corn starch slurry.
 Remove the broccoli from the pot if you added it earlier, and set aside.

 Mix corn starch with water (equal amounts), then add it to the pot.
 Press on “saute” and set for 2 minutes.

 The slurry will thicken the sauce, and give the food a lovely glaze.